 - Diversify forestry

-If we produce more forest biomass, we might later have the possibility to use larger forest areas for recreational activities than we do now.
-Forests offer valuable raw materials like berries, mushrooms and, most importantly, trees.
+If we use more side stream forest biomass, we might later have the possibility to use larger forest areas for recreational activities than we do now.
+In addition to wood, forests offer other valuable raw materials like berries and mushrooms.
 Diversifying forestry also means diversifying tree species.
 Research provides useful tools that help to maintain and increase the diversity of Finnish forests, raw materials and processed materials.